ProgNovel/prognovel-contents/novels/yashura-legacy/contents/volume-1/chapter-4.md

 ---
 title: The Generation's Best Unique Class
+author: Radhy
 ---

-Badril Village, though had been two years passed without her presence, was the same as always for Bhela Malikh.
+Badril Village was the same as always.
+The place and the people, it was the same Bhela remembered back from before she travelled for seminars across countries.
 She hadn’t that many acquaintances her age she could consider friendly before.
-In spite of that, from the day she returned, people act as if they were her rekindled childhood friends she never knew she had.
+Yet from the day she returned, people act as if they were her rekindled childhood friends she never knew she had.

 “Young Lady Bhela,” a daughter of an elder from Elzhier Family asked curiously, “is the rumor about that story true?”